MatthewCushing/Pacman-Progress-Bar/README.md

 }
 ```

 That's it.
 Really simple and basic.
-You can obviously use this in more complex applications and may find uses for it other than a loop.
+You can obviously use this in more complex applications and most likely find uses for it other than a loop.
+I use it in all my testing applications at work.